How to Say "If the merchant goes to the secret garden, the merchant can find the way" in Korean | -(으)면 Grammar

 Quick Answer: "If the merchant goes to the secret garden, the merchant can find the way" in Korean is "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요." (sangini bimilui jeongwone gamyeon, gileul chateul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the merchant goes to the secret garden, the merchant can find the way" in Korean: "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+How would a Korean say "If the merchant goes to the secret garden, the merchant can find the way"?
+Exactly like this: "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요.".
+Notice the -(으)면 ending — once you recognize it, you will spot it everywhere.

 What does "If the merchant goes to the secret garden, the merchant can find the way" mean in Korean?

-The Korean sentence "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요." translates to "If the merchant goes to the secret garden, the merchant can find the way." in English. "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요." translates to "If the merchant goes to the secret garden, the merchant can find the way." in English.
+This expression perfectly illustrates Korean storytelling: "상인이 비밀의 정원에 가면, 길을 찾을 수 있어요." means "if the merchant goes to the secret garden, the merchant can find the way", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: sangini bimilui jeongwone gamyeon, gileul chateul su iteoyo.